hailid88/OpenCapTOP/README.md

 ![](https://github.com/hailid88/OpenCapTOP/blob/master/login.png)

-* Incident management:
-* * the spatial location of traffic incidents are shown in Google map, while the
+* Incident management: the spatial location of traffic incidents are shown in Google map, while different icons indicate different incident types.
+When users click on the icon on the Google map, a small window is poped out to shw the detailed information the the incident.

 ![](https://github.com/hailid88/OpenCapTOP/blob/master/opencaptop.png)

-Following figure shows the page of CCTV.
-When click on the icon, it will show the realtime CCTV of the specific intersection.
+* CCTV monitoring: The camera icons on Google map show the locations where a CCTV is installed.
+By clicking a icon, users can monitor the real-time video streaming from the CCTV.
 ![](https://github.com/hailid88/OpenCapTOP/blob/master/CCTV.png)

-SNAPS data visualization:
+* Real-time traffic data monitoring: the icons on Google map shows the locations of SNAPS sensors which are used to collect information from the roads.
+The click on the icon enables users to monitor the real-time streaming data from a specific sensor.

 ![](https://github.com/hailid88/OpenCapTOP/blob/master/SNAPS.png)

-PCS data download:
+* PCS data download:

 ![](https://github.com/hailid88/OpenCapTOP/blob/master/PCS.png)